SimeonSavov/ProgrammingAdvanced_QA/README.md

     -   Registered trainers and their Pokemon, simulated battles based on Pokemon elements, and displayed the trainers sorted by badges and remaining Pokemon count.

 These tasks provided hands-on experience with object-oriented programming concepts, including class design, encapsulation, and interaction between objects.

+## About the Tenth Section - Unit Testing for Objects and Classes (Lesson 10)

+The tenth section of the "Programming Advanced for QA" course delved into unit testing for functionalities centered around objects and classes in C#.
+Here's a summary of the methods and exercises covered:

+1.  **Task 1 - Shop:** Created a class named `Shop` with methods to add and get boxes.
+The unit tests ensured the correct sorting of boxes based on their prices, validating the proper functioning of the `AddAndGetBoxes` method.

+2.  **Task 2 - Vehicles:** Implemented a class called `Vehicles` to process and catalog cars and trucks.
+The unit tests focused on confirming the correct sorting of the catalog based on vehicle type (cars and trucks), ensuring the accuracy of the `AddAndGetCatalogue` method.

+3.  **Task 3 - Article:** Developed a class named `Article` with methods to add articles and retrieve them based on specific criteria such as title, content, or author.
+The unit tests verified the accuracy of the article addition and sorting functionalities, ensuring the correctness of the `AddArticles` and `GetArticleList` methods.

+4.  **Task 4 - Person:** Created a class called `Person` to manage a list of people and their details.
+The unit tests focused on confirming the proper addition and sorting of people based on their unique IDs, validating the correctness of the `AddPeople` and `GetByAgeAscending` methods.

+5.  **Task 5 - Planet:** Implemented a class named `Planet` representing celestial bodies with methods to calculate gravity and retrieve planet information.
+The unit tests ensured the accurate calculation of gravity and the correct display of planet information, validating the functionality of the `CalculateGravity` and `GetPlanetInfo` methods.

+6.  **Task 6 - Song:** Developed a class called `Song` to manage a list of songs and filter them based on a specified list type.
+The unit tests focused on confirming the proper addition and filtering of songs, ensuring the correctness of the `AddAndListSongs` method.

+7.  **Task 7 - Student:** Created a class named `Student` with methods to add students and retrieve information about students from a specific hometown.
+The unit tests verified the accuracy of the student addition and filtering functionalities, ensuring the correctness of the `AddAndGetByCity` method.

+In this section, the emphasis was on unit testing for various functionalities involving objects and classes, ensuring their reliability and correctness in a C# environment.